On a canonical polynomial for links of elliptic singularities: Preliminaries: invariants of normal surface singularities

 \subsection{\bf Counting functions and periodic constants of multivariable series}

-In this section we need to adopt the setting of the previous sections in a slightly more general context as follows.

-Let $L$ be a lattice freely generated by base elements $\{E_v\}_{v\in \V}$, $L' $ is an overlattice of the same rank (not necessarily dual of $L$), and we set $H:=L'/L$, a finite abelian group.
-We define the partial ordering on $L'$ as in section~\ref{ss:HrepLip}.
+In this section we will adopt the setting of section \ref{sss:comb} in a slightly more general context.
+Namely, $L$ will be a lattice freely generated by base elements $\{E_v\}_{v\in \V}$, $L' $ is an overlattice of the same rank (but not necessarily dual of $L$), and we consider the finite abelian group $H:=L'/L$.
+One also defines the partial ordering on $L'$ as in section~\ref{sec:1.2}.